-- Kisan credit cards are valid for a period between 3 years to maximum 5 years
+- Kisan credit cards are valid for a period between 3 years and 5 years.

 - The loan limit and working capital are subject to annual revision.

-- The credit Limit of is based on the quantum of finance.
+- The credit limit is based on the quantum of finance.

-- The repayment period in Kisan credit card is up to maximum 12 months.
+- The repayment period in Kisan credit card is up to a maximum of 12 months.

-- Credit facility is offered for both agricultural as well as other agro-allied activities.
+- The credit facility is offered for both agricultural as well as other agro-allied activities.

 - Supplementary credit is available for crop production and any other financial contingencies.

-- Insurance cover provided by this credit card is available for the Card holder’s life as well as the crop insurance is available on certain crops as a part of National Crop Insurance scheme.
+- Insurance cover provided by this credit card is available for the cardholder’s life as well as crop insurance is available on certain crops as a part of National Crop Insurance Scheme.

 - Fortification under the insurance scheme is against any loss of crops as a direct or indirect impact such as pest attacks or natural calamities, etc.

-- While In few cases collateral security is required to be provided.
-In case the loan amount is beyond Rs.
-100000/-, then the Kisan credit card holder has to duly pledge his agricultural land as registered mortgage as well as hypothecate the yield or crops raised on the land.
+- In a few cases, collateral security is required to be provided.
+In case the loan amount is beyond ₹ 1 Lakh, then the Kisan credit card holder has to duly pledge his agricultural land as the registered mortgage as well as hypothecate the yield or crops raised on the land.

-- The Kisan credit card holders are provided a plastic credit card-cum-passbook with name & address incorporated, apart from the details of land, validity period, credit limits etc
+- The Kisan credit card holders are provided with a plastic credit card-cum-passbook with name & address incorporated, apart from the details of land, validity period, credit limits etc.

-- All the withdrawal and payments are duly recorded on the passbook issued on an continuing basis and the Kisan credit card holding farmer have to submit the issued passbook while carrying out the transactions in account
+- All the withdrawal and payments are duly recorded on the passbook issued on a continuing basis and the Kisan credit card holding farmer have to submit the issued passbook while carrying out the transactions in the account.

 - The expected incremental revenue of the farmer has to be adequate to pay off any advance leaving ample amount for the farmer’s daily needs.